Biodiversity Net Gain Guidance

 In order to demonstrate that the mandatory requirement of a 10% increase in biodiversity is delivered, biodiversity losses and gains associated with development and land management practices must be measured in a consistent, robust, and transparent way.

-The Biodiversity Metric 3.0 is a spreadsheet-based tool designed to measure biodiversity losses and gains using habitat as a proxy for biodiversity.
-The Environment Act specifies that this metric (or any successor) must be used by developers to demonstrate how they will meet their requirement to deliver 10% BNG.
+The Biodiversity Metric 4.0 is a spreadsheet-based tool designed to measure biodiversity losses and gains using habitat as a proxy for biodiversity.
+It is the statutory biodiversity metric tool that the Environment Act specifies must be used by developers to demonstrate how they will meet their requirement to deliver 10% BNG.

 Biodiversity losses and gains are calculated through the assessment of habitat and its quality.
 The metric quantifies the existing biodiversity value of habitats on a piece of land, and then calculates the losses and gains in biodiversity associated with a proposed development and any related habitat creation, restoration or enhancement.
 Information from habitat surveys of the site before development, and for habitats proposed within the development plus any off-site habitat improvement is used to populate the metric spreadsheets.